Coming up on Good Morning Lubbock this morning 🌞

-Good morning and happy Hump Day!
-We are always through the week!
-Be sure to tune in to KAMC this morning for our top headlines and our forecast!
+Good morning and happy Friday!
+We are one step closer to the weekend!
+Be sure to tune in to KAMC to see our top stories and catch your weekend forecast!

 Here are some of our top headlines for this morning: